You better hid the scenery, because this guy will chew it up.

 fact that he falls for some of the traditional human villain tropes, and even

 falls in love with the films beautiful princess.
-Well, Tim Curry can still act
+Regardless, Tim Curry can still act

 performance.
 It’s one of the scarier villains in his gallery, but still every